VDhapate/VDhapate/README.md

-- 👋 Hi, I’m @VDhapate
+- 👋 Hi, I’m @VDhapate.
-- 👀 I’m interested in web developement_cyber security_block chain
+- 👀 I’m interested in CyberSecurity, Blockchain, and Java.
-- 🌱 I’m currently learning java_script
+- 🌱 I’m currently learning Java and SpringBoot.
-- 💞️ I’m looking to collaborate on cybersecurity based projects or internships
+- 💞️ I’m looking to collaborate on either CyberSecurity or Java-based projects or internships
 - 📫 How to reach me ...vaibhavidhapate721@gmail.com

 <!---